Gethin Jones: 2009–2011

 Between 5 January and 15 April 2009, Jones hosted his first quiz show, a Welsh language rugby-themed general knowledge competition, on S4C entitled Cwis Meddiant.
 He followed this up with another quiz show on Sky1 called Sell Me the Answer.
 Filming of the 50 episodes took place at the Fountain Studios in Wembley, North London, and the programme began airing in November 2009.
 From 17 to 21 August 2009, Jones presented BBC One's The One Show with Gloria Hunniford filling in for Adrian Chiles and Christine Bleakley.

-In 2010, Jones presented the Golden Globes programme from the red carpet in Los Angeles on Sunday 17 January 2010 with Angela Griffin and a studio show in the UK was hosted by Claudia Winkelman.
+In 2010, Jones presented the Golden Globes programme from the red carpet in Los Angeles on Sunday 17 January 2010 with Angela Griffin and a studio show in the UK was hosted by Claudia Winkleman.
 The programme was broadcast on Sky1 Movies and Sky1 Movies HD, with a résumé on Sky1 at 11 pm.
 On 12 February 2010, Jones was a guest on the Welsh S4C chat show Jonathan presented by Jonathan Davies.
 In 2010, Jones co-hosted ITV's 71 Degrees North with Kate Thornton, which saw celebrities performing various tasks in the extreme weather conditions of Norway.

 In February 2011, Jones was a guest presenter on This Morning with Gloria Hunniford.
 In the autumn of 2011, Jones presented ITV gameshow Holding Out For a Hero.
 He also hosted Remembrance Week on BBC One that November.
 From 19 to 23 December, Gethin was a guest features reporter for the ITV Breakfast programme Daybreak.